mvihola/AdaptiveMCMC.jl/README.md

 The algorithms implemented in the package are discussed in the following reference:

 * M. Vihola.
 Ergonomic and reliable Bayesian inference with adaptive Markov chain Monte Carlo.
-In W. W. Piegrorsch, R. Levine,  H. H. Zhang, and T. C. M. Lee, editors, *Handbook of Computational Statistics and Data Science*, Wiley, to appear.
+In W. W. Piegrorsch, R. Levine,  H. H. Zhang, and T. C. M. Lee, editors, *Handbook of Computational Statistics and Data Science*, Wiley, to appear. \
+(Electronic version available in Wiley StatsRef: <https://doi.org/10.1002/9781118445112.stat08286>)

 If you use the package, please cite this publication.